ddnomad/dotfiles/.github/README.md

 # Arch Dotfiles
 No comments just yet.
 Still WIP pretty much.

+# Note 2 Self
+[YADM](https://github.com/TheLocehiliosan/yadm) is used for dotfiles management.

 # Gotchas
 * In order to force nerd-fonts to display properly a specific fork of `rxvt-unicode` should be installed.
 Specifically: `rxvt-unicode-wcwidthcallback`